2015 Eta Aquarids Forecast

-This year the Eta Aquarids will peak during the early morning hours of 4-5 May.
-(Best viewing takes place in the hour or two before dawn.)
-There will be a thin crescent moon, however it should not interfere with viewing the Eta Aquarids.
-Some Eta Aquarid meteors may be visible for a few days before and after 5 May, due to this shower's broad peak.
+This year the Eta Aquarids will peak during the early morning hours of 5-6 May.
+Some Eta Aquarid meteors may be visible for a few days before and after the peak.

 - Comet of Origin: 1P Halley